S2FGL: Spatial Spectral Federated Graph Learning: Methodology

-where \( \mathcal{V}_c^{i} \) represents the set of nodes categorized as class \( c \) on client \( i \), and \( \mathbf{h}_{u}^i \) is the feature vector of node \( u \) on client \( i \).
+where \( \mathcal{V}_c^{i} \) represents the set of selected nodes categorized as class \( c \) on client \( i \), and \( \mathbf{h}_{u}^i \) is the feature vector of node \( u \) on client \( i \).
 Once the local prototypes are computed, clients upload their prototypes to the server along with the node count.
 For each class \( c \), the server aggregates the prototypes from \( \alpha \) percent of the clients by weighting each local prototype according to its sample size.
 Four global anchor prototypes are constructed for each class.
 Each global prototype \( \mathbf{H}_c^{g, k} \) is computed as:

 where \( \mathbf{H}_c^{g, k} \) represents the \( k \)-th global prototype for class \( c \), \( \mathcal{N}_{c}^{k} \) is the set of clients randomly selected to contribute to the \( k \)-th global prototype for class \( c \), and \( C \) is the number of classes.
 The global repository \( \mathcal{H} \) contains all the global prototypes and will be broadcast back to clients.
-Once the global knowledge repository is constructed, it is distributed to the local clients along with the model parameters.
+After the global knowledge repository is constructed, it is distributed to the local clients along with the model parameters.
 The global features \( \mathbf{h}_{u}^{g} \) used in the following loss formulation refer to the frozen inference features extracted locally using the distributed global model.
-To guide local training, we introduce a federated knowledge distillation loss function designed to align local feature representations with the global prototypes:
+To regulate local training, we propose a federated knowledge distillation loss function aimed at harmonizing the semantic feature localization of the local GNN with its global counterpart, namely by aligning their similarity distributions for the representative prototypes stored in the global repository: